-Clear the clutter, tackle energy sucking unfinished projects, clear out your paper and digital files (learn more HERE), learn something new, or rearrange your office into zones for better productivity!
+Clear the clutter, tackle energy sucking unfinished projects, clear out your paper and digital files, learn something new, or rearrange your office into zones for better productivity!

 Looking for something new to learn?
-Check out my book recommendations for home business owners!
+Check out this post: 5 Must-Read Books for Home Business Owners.

 #6 Call in Reinforcements

 We aren’t superhuman, and there’s nothing wrong with asking for or hiring a little help during this busy time of year!